kryv/warp_script/frib_module/README.md

-developing modules for FRIB front end
+# Developing modules for FRIB front end

+## Files

+- fribfrontmod.py
+  - python module for FRIB front end (does not work now)